leela93/creation-of-new-directory-and-file-in-python/README.md

 # creation-of-new-directory-and-file-in-python
-This is a file which contains code for creation of new directory and new file with os module in python
+First code is for creation of directory and file Second code is for creation of file and writing data in it